metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 Once participant indices have been assigned, the coordinator MUST send each participant the full list of polynomial commitments — one for each participant — as a confirmation of inclusion in the generation process.
 The participant's own commitments MAY be omitted, as they are already known locally.
 The participant index of every other participant is deduced by the position of their polynomial commitments in the list.

+#### Handling Broadcast Failures

+This broadcast from the coordinator MUST occur by a predefined deadline.
+If a participant who submitted a valid application does not receive the broadcast by this deadline, they SHOULD query the coordinator's state directly (e.g., by calling a view function on the smart contract) to determine the final participant set and their inclusion status.
+If the coordinator itself has failed to publish the list, the resolution depends on the trust model, potentially requiring administrative intervention or a separate protocol mechanism to remove a faulty coordinator.

 Participants that do not receive this confirmation within a predefined timeout MUST assume they were not selected and MUST destroy their local state.

 _Note_: In a standard or an implementation or protocol built on this specification, this step may be treated as a separate message or bundled with participant index assignment.
 In the latter case, the participant's own commitments MUST be included, so that the receiver may determine its own participant index by its position in the list.
 The polynomial commitments MAY be exchanged directly by the participants over a point-to-point channel, as long as the coordinator records a commitment for their values.